chef/chef-web-docs/includes_ctl_delivery_server/includes_ctl_delivery_server_list_enterprise.rst

 ..
 The contents of this file should be modified in a way that preserves its ability to appear in multiple topics.

-The ``list-enterprises`` subcommand is used to list all of the enterprises currently present on the |chef delivery| server.
+The ``list-enterprises`` subcommand is used to list all of the enterprises currently present on the |delivery| server.